jhseong7/gimbap/doc/modules-providers.md

 Thus, GIMBAP will have a different pattern compared to Spring and NestJS, however the core concept of simple DI will be the same.

-GIMBAP uses [uber/fx](https://github.com/uber-go/fx) as it's dependency injection library in the core, and the framework will provide functions and patterns to make it easier to use.

 ## Module based Dependency Injection (DI)

 GIMBAP introduces `module`s.
 A module is a collection of `provider`s that are Go structs that need to be injected.